Diabetes can’t be explained as well as most of us would like it to be.

 Many of the lifestyle choices which aid those who already have type II diabetes to manage it can also help reduce the risks of developing diabetes in the first place.
 Those are:

-Those who fear that they may be ‘the next candidate’ for developing diabetes should go to regular blood glucose monitoring.
+Those who fear that they may be ‘the next candidate’ for developing diabetes should go for regular blood glucose monitoring.

 There are also certain symptoms of diabetes, such as unexplained and frequent infections, constant urination, and excessive thirst, as well as feeling fatigued all the time.

 If someone has been experiencing them and have diabetes cases in family history, then medical attention should be the first choice.

 Having said that, there have been plenty of diabetes patient cases that did not show any warning symptoms at all.

 To conclude, one can never know for sure, so, just to be on the safe side, maintain your health with the right choices in life!